 CDC Clarifies Guidelines for Transgender Women’s Access to Cancer Early Detection Program

-December 20, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+December 20, 2013 by Robin Maril, Senior Legislative Counsel

 This afternoon the Centers on Disease Control (CDC) published revised guidance clarifying transgender women’s access to lifesaving preventative care under the National Breast and Cervical Cancer Early Detection Program—a program designed to provide cancer screening for low income women.
 Earlier this fall, a transgender woman was denied access to breast cancer screening under this program, because the CDC excluded transgender women from care based solely because they are transgender.
 This policy denied transgender women equal access to cancer screening, placing them at personal risk and generally exacerbating the health disparities and poor health outcomes experienced by the transgender community.